Hometap Reviews

 Hometap charges a processing fee equal to 4.5% of the investment amount, up to $20,000.
 This fee is deducted from the amount you receive.

-The company doesn’t charge other direct fees, but third-party fees are also deducted from the investment amount.
+The company doesn’t charge other upfront fees, but third-party fees are also deducted from the investment amount.
 Appraisal, title and government filing costs vary based on your property, location and investment amount.
 Closing fees are $895, except in Pennsylvania, where there are none.

-Hometap provides a detailed estimate after you submit your application so there are no hidden fees or surprises.
+Hometap provides a detailed estimate after you submit your application, so there are no hidden fees or surprises.

 Hometap application process